 Confidentiality is requested at the beginning of every group or community experience.
 You are free to share with friends any stories of your own experiences, but we request that other participant names and their experiences remain confidential.
 While our work is not a secret, it is important for everyone’s participation to remain private for safety purposes.
 This is a required commitment to participate in MM events and other programs.
 The Medicinal Mindfulness Online Community Forum is designed to balance privacy needs with community engagement.

-The programs of Medicinal Mindfulness include individual and group healing sessions, coaching and guided sessions and ceremonies, classes on mindfulness and journeywork, community gatherings and presentations, Psychedelic Sitters School, and the co-development of programs that provide mutual benefit to our shared community.
-The Medicinal Mindfulness community is small, and there are sometimes shared events with practitioners and their clients both participating in the same group experience.
+The programs of Medicinal Mindfulness include individual and group healing sessions, coaching and guided sessions and ceremonies, classes on mindfulness and journeywork, community gatherings and presentations, Psychedelic Sitters School, and the co-development of programs that provide mutual benefit to our shared community through the MM non-profit.
+The Medicinal Mindfulness community is small, and there are sometimes community events with practitioners and their clients both participating in the same group experience.
 Medicinal Mindfulness is committed to regularly discussing the health of the community and how we can move forward with the highest integrity in our work together.
 Safe and appropriate boundaries are extremely important to the Medicinal Mindfulness community.

 Community Support Interventions